survivejs/webpack-book/manuscript/04_what_is_webpack.md

 Plugins give the best access to the overall process and can be combined with loaders.
 Loaders can capture a part of the data while plugins can use this data to emit new files.
 This is the way `ExtractTextPlugin` works.
 It allows you to extract specific data from JavaScript bundles.

 Without `ExtractTextPlugin`, CSS would end up in the resulting JavaScript.
-This is a absolutely important part of Webpack to understand.
+This is an absolutely important part of webpack to understand.
 The fact that a module declares a dependency on another module doesn't mean that this dependency is directly included into the module when it's bundled.
 The *Separating CSS* chapter discusses this idea in detail.

 ### Finishing